gabors-data-analysis/gabors-data-analysis.github.io/_pages/part3-qanda.md

 A: All are indeed related to the concept of model compleixty and avoiding overfitting.
 But, CV and BIC are for model selection, LASSO is for model building

+>**Q: I have a question about LASSO.
+Let's just theoretically say I want to use it to select variables not specifically for the aim of the prediction, but for the aim that I will later use these variables for causal inference regression.
+And let's say I have a categorical variable - "states".
+I create then many dummies for observation being in 1 of the states.
+Then LASSO most probably make coefficients 0 on some of them.
+Let's imagine only dummy for being in NY will be left as non zero coefficient by LASSO.
+Then I put in my causal regression only this dummy.
+Would it have some consequences I need to think about?
+Does it then mean I won't be able to have state fixed effects ?**

+A: Consider a causal question: y=a+bx+cZ, where x is the causal variable and Z is a set of possible confounders.
+Now, double lasso inference (as the causal use of LASSO is called) means running y on Z and x on Z and keep the union of non zero vars.
+Your point is what if Z has a variable like state={s1, s2,....s50} and so we would have 49 dummies in a regression.
+Its okay to use LASSO decide which dummies to keep.
+If it drops s15, it means s15 is uncorrelated w x and y, so doesn't matter what we do.
+Still, personally I would avoid using LASSO to decide which s states to keep.
+Instead if, having run lasso and found that say 15 out 50 stays in, i would consider other information concentration measures.
+One option is group values, ie regions (midwest) instead of states.
+I think it is easier to interpret.

 ## Chapter 15
 >**Q: How tried cutoff points are selected in case of continuous variables since there are infinitely many possible cutoff points?**